ShibamRoy9826/GeeksForGeeks-Hackathon-DataAnalysis-OlympicsData/README.md

 ## Overview
-This is a repository of us 4 friends' project on Geeks For Geeks' Data Analysis Competetion(Hackathon) This Data Analysis Project is an exciting endeavor that brings together a team of newbie enthusiast programmers, individuals with a passion for sports, data analysis, and web development.
+This is a repository of us 4 friends' project on GeeksForGeeks' Data Analysis Competetion(Hackathon) This Data Analysis Project is an exciting endeavor that brings together a team of newbie enthusiast programmers, individuals with a passion for sports, data analysis, and web development.